A NSW Government website

 Key requirements of the Alpine SEPP include:

-• Development proposals to be referred to NSW Department of Planning and Environment – Environment and Heritage for comment and be authorised under the National Parks and Wildlife Act 1974.
+• development proposals to be referred to the NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW) for comment and be authorised under the National Parks and Wildlife Act 1974.

 Applying to develop

 The Minister for Planning is the consent authority for development.
-You must make your development application to the Department of Planning and Environment through the NSW Planning Portal.
+You must make your development application to the Department of Planning, Housing and Infrastructure through the NSW Planning Portal.

 We recommend you contact the Alpine Resorts team and any other relevant agencies to discuss proposal.